bion33/Storm/readme.md

 # Storm README

+## This tool is no longer actively maintained (since 2025-06-02)
+You can continue to use it while it works.
+While I will not maintain this tool, if you do encounter any bugs or would like to see new functionality added, you could fork this repository and have a go at it yourself :)

 ## ABOUT

 Storm is an extension for military gameplay on the NationStates website.
 It makes frequently used actions more convenient by assigning hotkeys to them.